LED yard lights are often just as bad as the streetlights.

 that are sometimes not present in the installation.
 For example, it could be that the old light is filled with bugs and has a worn-out lamp.

 However, with minimal effort, the old fixture could be fixed and give out lots of light once again.

 2. What are the advantages of the other technologies?
 Let's take a look:

-High Pressure Sodium (HPS): Highly-efficient (sometimes more efficient than LED!) with a red-orange light.
+High Pressure Sodium (HPS): Highly-efficient (sometimes more efficient than LED!) with a yellow-orange light.

 3. Where will the old fixture go?
 If you throw it away, then it's just filling up the landfill.

 4. What about aesthetics?
-A lot of LED area/yard lights are ugly, some of them look like UFOs!
+A lot of LED area/yard lights could be said to be ugly, some of them look like UFOs!
 Non-LED light fixtures often do not have this strange appearance.

 5. What if you're looking to install a brand new fixture?
-LED may be heavily marketed, but don't be fooled, there are often better options available.
+LED may be heavily marketed, but don't be fooled, they aren't the only options available.